horefice/serverless-pastebin/README.md

-# Serverless Paste Bin
+# Serverless Pastebin

-Welcome to the Serverless Paste Bin project!
+Welcome to the Serverless Pastebin project!
 This project is a web application hosted on GitHub Pages, allowing users to create and retrieve data with ease.
 Below you'll find detailed information about the features and infrastructure of this application.

 ## Features

 - **User-friendly Web Interface**: Simple and intuitive webpage hosted on GitHub Pages for creating and retrieving data.
 - **Custom Keys**: Users can select custom keys for their data for easier retrieval.
 - **Data Expiry**: Data are set to expire after 2 weeks by default.
+- **Auto-scalable Database**: Database is auto-scaled to handle the amount of data being read or writen.
-- **API Throttling**: An API Gateway with throttling capabilities ensures the service remains performant and fair to all users.
+- **API Throttling**: An API with throttling capabilities ensures the service remains performant and fair to all users.
-- **Least Privelege Principle**: IAM roles and policies following the least privilege principle.
+- **Least Privelege Principle**: IAM roles and policies follows the least privilege principle.
 - **Error Notifications**: Any failures in the lambda function trigger an event to an SNS topic, notifying subscribed users via email.

 ## Infrastructure